CLINICAL SITE ATTENDANCE POLICIES

 Attendance Policy for Residents or Fellows employed by a school system or CMO:

-Participants who are employed by a school system or charter management organization (CMO) are expected to adhere to the attendance policies in place at their school sites.
-They are expected to also follow the Urban Teachers reporting procedures described in this handbook.
+Participants who are employed by a school system or charter management organization (CMO) are required to adhere to the attendance policies in place at their school sites.
+They are required to also follow the Urban Teachers attendance reporting procedures.

 All attendance records are kept through the daily emailed attendance form.
 Residents must communicate all absences during the entirety of the residency year through this daily form, as well as with a notifying email to the host teacher and school administrator, copying the coach and the Assistant Director.
 The reason for the absence is to be included.
 All absences must also be communicated before the start of the school day.

 Attendance Reporting for Fellows:

 Fellows are expected to communicate any clinical site absences to their coach.